Residency · Last updated 2 June 2026

 Brexit and Gibraltar: What Actually Changed

 The most common point of confusion for British people considering a Gibraltar move is what Brexit actually changed.
-The short answer is: very little for British citizens specifically.
+The short answer: very little for British citizens specifically.

-Gibraltar was in the EU Single Market and Customs Union (unlike the rest of the UK, which was in the Customs Union but not the Single Market for services).
+Gibraltar was in the EU Single Market and Customs Union.
 When the UK left the EU, Gibraltar left too.
 This created new complications for EU citizens crossing the border from Spain, and for goods moving between Gibraltar and the EU.

-For British nationals, however, Gibraltar has always operated under its own immigration framework separate from the UK.
-British citizens moving to Gibraltar have never gone through UK immigration.
-They register locally through Gibraltar's own Civil Status and Registration Office.
-Nothing about this process changed as a result of Brexit.
+For British nationals, however, Gibraltar has always operated under its own immigration framework.
+British citizens moving to Gibraltar register locally through the Civil Status and Registration Office.
+Nothing about this changed as a result of Brexit.

 Registering as an Ordinary Resident

-While no immigration permission is required, British citizens who move to Gibraltar do need to register formally if they intend to live and work there on a long-term basis.
-This is done through the Civil Status and Registration Office.
+While no immigration permission is required, British citizens who move to Gibraltar do need to register formally if they intend to live and work there long-term.
+This is done through the Civil Status and Registration Office (CSRO), based at Joshua Hassan House, 2-8 Secretary's Lane.

-Registering as an Ordinary Resident is what gives you formal recognition as a Gibraltar resident.
-It is separate from the concept of Gibraltar Status, which is a special status held by people born in Gibraltar or with deep ancestral connections to the territory.
+Registering as an Ordinary Resident gives you formal recognition as a Gibraltar resident.
+It is separate from Gibraltar Status, which is a special status held by people born in Gibraltar or with deep ancestral connections to the territory.

 What You Need to Register